Designed for Canadian consumer disputes Refunds · Telecom · Credit cards · Landlord issues Free preview · No account required

 [Company Address or Complaints Department]

-Subject: Formal Dispute – [Account/Order Number]
+Subject: Formal Complaint – [Account/Order Number]

 Dear Sir or Madam,